-- Student Serve-a-thons: This community service project helps the community while raising money for your school.
-Each classroom or grade level commits to a project: a neighborhood park or road clean up, school mural project, or window washing andleaf raking for elderly home owners.
+This community service project helps the community while raising money for your school.
+Each classroom or grade level commits to a project: a neighborhood park or road clean up, school mural project, or window washing and leaf raking for elderly home owners.
 For the month leading up to the project, students solicit donations for their school from family and friends to support their efforts.
 Student and classroom donations are easily tallied with our crowdfunding software and top fundraisers are rewarded.

-- Read-a-thons: The idea here is the same as a walk-a-thon, but the object is to see how many pages or books your students can read in a set time period.
+Reading is fun!
+With read-a-thons, the fundraising methods are the same as with walk-a-thons, but the object is to see how many pages or books your students can read in a set time period.
 The students then use peer-to-peer fundraising software to solicit pledges and donations from friends and family for their reading efforts.

 Walk-a-thons and fun runs, read-a-thons, serve-a-thons, and many of these ideas to raise money for your school can be much more successful by implementing peer-to-peer fundraising software in conjunction with your event.
-While it’s true that some of these events will require extra bookkeeping, the good news is the best fundraising and event management software packages have the capacity to track online sales and donations including those made with credit or debit cards.
+While it’s true that some of these events will require extra bookkeeping, the good news is the best fundraising and event management software packages have the capacity to track online sales and donations including those made online with credit or debit cards.
 Such software is an excellent investment in the handling of the never-ending fundraising tasks schools, PTAs and booster clubs face year after year.
 User-friendly fundraising software can make even student-driven projects operate effectively.
 Try a free trial of DoJiggy’s crowdfunding software today or contact us about our school website software.

 Whatever your school or group chooses to do, have fun and remember that you are not only raising money, but teaching children valuable lessons in the process.
 Read more school fundraising ideas here.